 2. There should be a process to check the vendor’s existence by validating the tax Id mentioned on the w-9 provided by the vendor

-a) Validate EIN number and name on IRS website
+a) Validate EIN and name on IRS website

-b) Check for vendors name on US Treasury blacklist.
-You can use OFAC (office of foreign asset control) website to check for any sanctions against the vendor/s.
+b) Check for vendor name against US Treasury blacklist.
+You can use the OFAC (office of foreign asset control) website to check for any sanctions against the vendor/s.

-3. The person setting up the vendors, should not be able to set up the vendor prior to approval from another person.
-Ideally, there should be a second person who is validating all the documents before the vendor setup request is approved.
+3. The person setting up the vendors should not be able to set up the vendor before approval from another person.
+Ideally, a second person should validate all the documents before the vendor setup request is approved.

 4. If possible, automate the vendor setup process through a workflow tool so that the vendor approval request is approved electronically.
-Having electronic approval or approval through a system allows the auditors to easily review the audit trail at a later point of time
+Having electronic approval or approval through a system allows the auditors to quickly review the audit trail at a later point in time

 The next step in the automation of the internal controls is the automation of the purchase order process.

-Before automating the purchase order process, you should create a purchasing policy which should include the following
+Before automating the purchase order process, you should create a purchasing policy that should include the following.

-After you are done setting up the purchasing policy, here is what should be automated in the purchase order process.
+After you set up the purchasing policy, you should automate the purchase order process.

-There are other benefits of centralizing your purchasing process through a system which includes visibility and cost control but from an internal controls standpoint, it provides a repeatable, auditable purchase order process.
+There are other benefits of centralizing your purchasing process through a system that includes visibility and cost control.
+Still, from an internal controls standpoint, it provides a repeatable, auditable purchase order process.

 The next step is to ensure that proper controls are implemented for processing an invoice.
 There are generally two types of invoices.

-♦ A PO invoice should be matched against the purchase order and receipt/s to ensure that invoice amount and quantities are the same on all 3 documents.
+AP should match an invoice against the purchase order and receipt/s to ensure that invoice amount and quantities are the same on all three documents.
 This process is called a 3-way match process.
-This can be performed manually or through an invoice automation tool.
+This can be manual or automated using an invoice automation tool.

-♦ There should be a defined exception review and approval process so that any exceptions from the 3-way match process are reviewed and approved by the budget owners.
+There should be a defined exception review and approval process so that the budget owners review and approve any exceptions from the 3-way match process.

-♦ And last but not least, the audit trail for all the review and approvals should be readily available to the compliance team for any further reviews.
+And last but not least, the audit trail for all the reviews and approvals should be readily available to the compliance team for any further reviews.